-Make sure to read our article on Tunisia Internal Travel and Local Transport Options to find out how to get around from one Berber city to another.
+Make sure to read our article on Tunisia internal travel and local transport options to find out how to get from one Berber city to another.

 Takrouna and Kesra, in Central Tunisia

-Takrouna is just 90 kilometers, or roughly 56 miles away from Tunis, Tunisia’s capital city.
-Visiting this Berber village requires climbing a series of stairs to reach the top of the mountain it’s perched on, however, the panoramic view from there is absolutely worth the effort.
+Takrouna is just 56 miles (90 kilometers) from Tunis, Tunisia’s capital city.
+Visiting this Berber village requires climbing a series of stairs to reach the top of the mountain it’s perched on.
+However, the panoramic view is absolutely worth the effort.

 Kesra, on the other hand, is Tunisia’s highest Berber town, perched atop a rocky mountain.
 Getting there also requires climbing many flights of stairs and allows visitors to enjoy beautiful traditional pottery as well as Berber rugs.